Self-similarity and the direct (enstrophy) cascade in two-dimensional fluid turbulence: Effect of viscosity

-As expected, we recover the original self-similar solution in the inertial range, $|x|\gg\ell_t$, while, in the dissipation range, $|x|\lesssim\ell_t$, its amplitude becomes strongly attenuated.
-It is straightforward to compute the solutions to a higher order in perturbation theory although additional corrections have a minor effect in both the inertial range and the dissipation range.
+the amplitudes $a_n^\pm(x)$ become exponentially small.
+It is straightforward to compute the solutions to a higher order in perturbation theory although additional corrections do not change any results presented here qualitatively.